gerbless/react-tutorial/README.md

 Now, ES6 proposed their own spec to modules.
 This new approach is more powerful than commonJS, and we can use it thanks to babel, then it will transpile that code to old commonJS syntax.

-The biggest difference between browserify and webpack is that browserify is easier to use because it does not have too much configuration to get started.
+The biggest difference between Browserify and Webpack is that Browserify is easier to use because it does not have too much configuration to get started.
 Webpack instead es a lot more configurable and powerful, but it requires a more detailed configuration to begin to work with.

-In this tutorial we have used webpack in backstage.
+In this tutorial we have used Webpack in backstage.
 We will learn how to use both of them and how to use them with GULP.

 ## GULP